vparrello/FIG-Bioinformatics-Course/2_Hammers/2.1_Hammer-Creation-and-Application/Hammer-Exercise-4_Hammer-Quality-Control.md

 Please write a python program named 'filter_hammer_candidates.py' that:

-* Accepts a mandatory directory-name argument for a directory containing a set of FASTA contig files, short name '-C', long name '--contigs-directory'.
+* Accepts a mandatory directory-name argument for a directory containing a set of FASTA contig files, short name '-D', long name '--contigs-directory'.

 * Reads a hammer-candidate file as a tab-separated-value file from STDIN,